Romans icon

 Away from the front line which was pushing through Wales, past the Boudicca rebellion, towards Scotland (where they built Hadrian's Wall) Romans who had wealth or positions of power built themselves grand villas in the Mediterranean style, with magnificent mosaic floors, which must have looked completely alien to local people.
 From the evidence that does survive from the time, it appears that not all of the local inhabitants of Britain were keen to see that back of the Romans, with many seeming to adapt to a Roman way of life; clearly borrowing architectural styles.

-Despite the time which has elapsed since the Romans left, and the many layers of building and destruction that have taken place in the interim, there are still many treasures up and down the country that give Roman school trips a wonderful insight into Roman life and the Romanisation of local people.
+Despite the time which has elapsed since the Romans left and the Saxons arrived, and the many layers of building and destruction that have taken place in the interim, there are still many treasures up and down the country that give Roman school trips a wonderful insight into Roman life and the Romanisation of local people.
 If you are studying any aspect of the Roman occupation you will find some excellent Roman school visit opportunities on this page or in-school Roman workshops

 Find a school trip or workshop for the following Romans topics: Boudicca Rebellion, Our Roman Legacy, Roman Buildings, Romanisation and ways of life, The Roman Army, The Roman Conquest and Hadrians Wall, and more.